-I am Adrianna Costello-Martin, and October of 2016 was my TWENTIETH anniversary teaching The Bradley Method® of Natural Childbirth classes!
-I can hardly believe that a thing I never imagined doing became my life's work and passion!
+I am Adrianna Costello, and October of 2019 marks TWENTY-THREE years teaching The Bradley Method® of Natural Childbirth classes!
+I can hardly believe that a thing I never imagined doing became my life's work and passion.
 I have four Bradley® babies of my own: Caleb, born February 1994 in a hospital with a wonderful OB, and Anna Claudia, born December 1995 in the same hospital with the same OB.
 I gave birth to my third child, Leo, in May 2005, at home with two fabulous midwives in attendance.
 My fourth baby, Phoebe, was born at home in August 2009.
 This last baby of mine was born in the water into my own hands (with my midwives standing by)-- such a breathtaking experience!

 I am honored as a Bradley® birth educator to be a small part of such an amazing event in your life; to be able to participate as you discover the incredible power inherent in birth and in yourself as a birth-giver is such a privilege!

 I hope to be a mentor and guide to you and your partner; to remind you that birth is a healthy, normal part of a woman's life cycle; a profound rite of passage for women & their partners.
 Pregnant people are not sick.
 Pregnancy is not a condition or disability that needs curing.
 Women deliver babies, not doctors or midwives.
 Pain can be an inevitable part of childbirth, but pain does not need to equal suffering.
 I want you to leave my class prepared for whatever comes your way; ready for a powerful, intense, amazing birth experience.